Wolf and Wildlife Studies

 Wolf print from the Fishtrap pack

-I've studied the Fishtrap pack since January 2001.
-Since then I have been able to document a great deal about these animals' lives, such as their territorial boundaries, the location of their den site and multiple rendezvous sites, their travel routes, and the pack's use of their territory and the movements within it.
-Much of this information has been used to help avoid human-wolf conflicts.
+I've studied wolves in captivity and the wild since 1992, including a ten year research project on the Fishtrap pack beginning in January 2001.
+I was able to document a great deal about these animals' lives, such as their territorial boundaries, the location of their den site and multiple rendezvous sites, their travel routes, and the pack's use of their territory and the movements within it.
+Much of this information had been used to help avoid human-wolf conflicts, at least with local ranchers.

 -Two-